-Therapy differs for every individual.
+Therapy differs for each individual.
 Typically, I meet with clients one hour per week, though in time we may choose to decrease the frequency of treatment once you start feeling better.
 The first few sessions will allow me to gather information that will give me a better sense of your needs, and will give you an opportunity to see whether you feel my approach is the right fit for your needs.
-The length of treatment will depend on a person’s therapeutic goals and how challenging those goals are.
-Ultimately, the length of treatment is decided by the client, based on the extent of progress she or he wishes to achieve.
+The length of treatment is decided by you and will depend on your therapeutic goals and how challenging those goals are.
+In other words, therapy ends whenever you decide your needs have been met.

-Finding the right “fit” in a therapist is very important.
-While most of my clients have found that we are an excellent fit, presumably some may not.
-In such cases, I will offer to help you find a therapist who better fits your therapeutic needs and your personality, taking in practical considerations as well (e.g., someone who takes your insurance or whose office is close to where your live or work).
+Finding the right fit in a therapist is very important.
+While most of my clients will find that we are an excellent fit, presumably some will not.
+In such cases, I will gladly help you find a therapist who better fits your therapeutic needs and your personality, taking into account practical considerations as well (e.g., someone who accepts your insurance or whose office is close to where your live or work).

-When trying to find a therapist, a common mistake people make is trying to find someone who is ‘like you.’
-It is often human nature to seek out a therapist who is the same age, gender, race, religion, etc., and to believe that this person will be best able to understand you because they have had similar experiences.
-However, a therapist whose understanding of your is based on their own experiences really doesn’t understand you or your struggles; they just understand themselves and their struggles.
-A good therapist understands, appreciates, and values a client’s background, experiences, feelings, and struggles by listening closely to that person, recognizing their individuality, seeing their humanity, and understanding their feelings.
+When trying to find a therapist, a common mistake people make is trying to find someone who is “like you.”
+It is human nature to seek out a therapist who is similar to you in age, gender, race, religion, etc., and to believe that this person will be best able to understand you because of their similar background.
+However, a therapist whose understanding of you is based on their own experiences really doesn’t understand you or your struggles at all; they just understand themselves and their struggles.
+A good therapist understands, appreciates, and values a client’s background, experiences, feelings, and struggles by listening closely to that person, seeing their humanity, and understanding their unique experiences.

 No. Psychologists are doctors who provide psychotherapy (“talk therapy”) and evaluation services, but are not licensed to prescribe medications in the state of Florida.
 If you are seeking medications, you should schedule an appointment with your primary care physician or a psychiatrist.
 If you are interested in both psychotherapy and psychotropic medication, I will be glad to be your therapy provider and offer you a referral to a psychiatrist for medication.

-I am an adult psychologist, and do not work with young children.
-I will work with older adolescents on a case by case basis.
-If you are a parent of an adolescent and think that I may be a good fit for your son or daughter, I encourage you to call my office so that we can discuss your child’s needs.
-In the case that a minor child’s parents are divorced and have joint custody, written consent for treatment will be required from both parents.
+No. I am an adult psychologist, and do not work with children.
+At times I will work with older adolescents on a case by case basis.
+If you are a parent and think that I may be a good fit for your adolescent , I encourage you to call my office so that we can discuss your child’s needs.
+In the case that a minor child’s parents are divorced and have joint custody, written consent for treatment will be required from both custodial parents.

-Dr. Goldman does not provide evaluations or endorsement statements for the purpose of securing special benefits or services (e.g., Social Security disability, disability insurance policies, emotional support animals, service animals, educational/work accommodations, etc.).
-If you anticipate needing or seeking an evaluation or endorsement for special benefits or services, please discuss this with Dr. Goldman before your first session begins.
+No. I do not provide evaluations or endorsement statements for the purpose of securing special benefits, services, or accommodations, including but not limited to emotional support animals, educational/work accommodations, Social Security disability, disability insurance policies, and service animals.
+If you are seeking or anticipate needing endorsement for special benefits, services, or accommodations, please discuss this with me prior to scheduling an appointment.

 You can read more about confidentiality and patients’ rights under HIPAA by clicking here.

-Dr. Goldman is not reachable outside of stated work hours, and does not answer his phone, text, or email while in session.
+I am not directly reachable outside of designated work hours and am not reachable while in session with other clients.
 In the event of a crisis or emergency, do one of the following immediately: